koba04/jsconf-jp-presentation/packages/slide/slides/3-declarative-programming.md

 # Why Declarative?

 - what you want to do, not how you want to do it
-    - how to do is jobs of a compiler
+    - How to do is a job of compiler
 - It's an abstraction layer
-    - Be able to Optimize in the underlying the layer
+    - Be able to optimize in the underlying the layer
-    - Describe on own domain logic layer
+    - Your domain as a primitive

 ---------------